• Skip to primary navigation

 Instructions

-• Trim two skinless boneless chicken breast and cut into three pieces each.
+Trim two skinless boneless chicken breasts and cut them into three pieces each.
 These vary a lot in size.
-Aim for about 1 ½ pound, but anywhere from 1 to 2 pounds total should be fine.
+Aim for about 1 ½ pounds, but anywhere from 1 to 2 pounds total should be fine.

-• In a medium saucepan, add one 15 oz. can tomato sauce, one tablespoon chili powder, one teaspoon paprika, one teaspoon onion powder, ½ teaspoon garlic powder, ½ teaspoon cumin, one teaspoon salt, ½ teaspoon pepper.
-Mix well.
-Add the chicken and bring to boil over medium-high heat—cover and decrease to simmer for 20 minutes.
+In a medium saucepan, mix one 15 oz. can of tomato sauce, 1 tablespoon chili powder, 1 teaspoon paprika, 1 teaspoon onion powder, ½ teaspoon garlic powder, ½ teaspoon cumin, 1 teaspoon salt, ½ teaspoon pepper.
+Add the chicken and bring to a boil over medium-high heat—cover and decrease to simmer until the chicken is 165°—about 20 minutes.

-• Prep an approximately 6X9 baking pan with PAM.
-Spoon two tablespoons of the sauce over the bottom of the baking pan—layer two 6 inch corn tortillas over the sauce.
+Prep an approximately 9X6 baking pan with PAM.
+Spoon 2 tablespoons of the sauce over the bottom of the baking pan—layer two 6-inch corn tortillas over the sauce.

 Recipe Notes